brandur/sorg/content/fragments-drafts/hype-trains.md

 other direction if and when they discover that it's not quite as romantic as they'd originally portrayed.
 The justification is simple: starting to use a new technology is a lengthy commitment, and replacing it is a massive undertaking.
-If it's discovered that certain pieces of technology are bad applies, a well-written piece on the subject can save tens of thousands of misdirected engineering hours overall.
+If it's discovered that certain pieces of technology are bad apples, a well-written piece on the subject can save tens of thousands of misdirected engineering hours overall.